MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-assign-item-charges.md

 ---
-title: Assign Item Charges to Sales and Purchases
+title: Assign Item Charges to Sales and Purchases (contains video)
 description: Assign item charges when you need inventory items to carry added costs, such as freight and physical handling that you incur when purchasing or selling items.
 services: project-madeira
 documentationcenter: ''